 Summer days in the Santa Barbara South Coast are nothing short of unforgettable.
 Bike by the beach, sail along the coast, sip local wine—the possibilities are limitless when you’re on Santa Barbara time.
 When planning your next trip, be sure to cite this list as your ultimate guide to the area’s best events and activities.
 As we welcome warmer weather, kick off your summer vacation in the beachside bliss of The American Riviera®.

-The Summer Solstice Parade and Festival is one of the largest art events in Santa Barbara County and attracts visitors from all around the world.
+Drawing visitors from all around the world, the Summer Solstice Parade and Festival is one of the largest art events in Santa Barbara County.
 Spectators can expect to see vibrant displays of artwork, costumes, performances and more.
-The festival will be held on June 23-24 with a parade (June 24), special concert event, delicious food and local merchants at Alameda Park.
+Each year, this free festival is held the weekend on or after summer solstice, featuring special concert event, delicious food and local merchants.

 Santa Barbara Lavender Festival

-Brand-new to the Santa Barbara South Coast this year is the Santa Barbara Lavender Festival, happening on June 24 at Old Mission Santa Barbara.
-This unique arts and crafts festival will celebrate creativity through the artistic expression of lavender and/or lavender themes, featuring works from over 75 local artisans, lavender farms and small business owners.
+Catch the third year of the Santa Barbara Lavender Festival, which takes place at Santa Barbara City College.
+This unique (and free!) arts and crafts festival will celebrate creativity through the artistic expression of lavender and lavender themes, featuring works from over 75 local artisans, lavender farms and small business owners.

 Old Spanish Days Fiesta

 A quintessential summer getaway to Santa Barbara always includes listening to live music and entertainers under the stars at the intimate Santa Barbara Bowl.
 With 4,500 seats, each view provides an ocean view set in the foothills of Santa Barbara’s Riviera neighborhood.
-While concerts and comedy shows are still being announced, the current lineup includes big names such as Gabriel “Fluffy” Iglesias (July 8), Little Big Town (July 15), Rebelution (Aug.
-6 and 7), Father John Misty + The Head and the Heart (Aug.
-13) and more.
+This year, catch shows like Lake Street Dive (June 28), Father John Misty (July 24), Shakey Graves & Trampled by Turtles (Aug.
+22), Goo Goo Dolls (Sept.
+6) and more.

 Santa Barbara Arts and Crafts Show